21 Best AI Photo Editors in 2026: Tested, Ranked & Reviewed

 Web & Design Workflow Editors

 Verdict: The best free AI photo editor for non-designers who need quick background removal, object removal, and image enhancement inside a design-first workflow.
-Canva isn’t a replacement for Photoshop — it’s a replacement for the 80% of tasks that don’t need Photoshop.
+Canva isn’t a replacement for Photoshop, it’s a replacement for the everyday tasks that don’t need Photoshop.

 Best for: Social media managers, marketers, and small business owners who edit photos as part of a design workflow.